 A reminder of where to report side effects.

 Details of the patient, treating doctor and date Tysabri was started.

+Reminder to patients self-administering and caregivers administering Tysabri SC to review the Pre-Administration Checklist prior to each administration of Tysabri SC.
+If any symptoms of PML are noted, Tysabri SC may not be administered, and the prescriber needs to be informed immediately.

 Treatment initiation and treatment continuation forms: